Leura

 The employment landscape in Leura presents a mixed picture: unemployment remains low at 2.9%, yet recent job losses have affected its comparative national standing

-Over the year to September 2025, labour force levels decreased by 4.2%, accompanied by a 3.4% decrease in employment, leading to a fall in unemployment rate by 0.8 percentage points.
-This contrasts with Greater Sydney where employment rose by 2.1% and unemployment increased slightly.
-State-level data from NSW as of 25-Nov shows employment contracted by 0.03%, with an unemployment rate of 3.9%.
-Nationally, the unemployment rate was 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years nationally.
-Applying these projections to Leura's employment mix suggests local employment could increase by 7.0% over five years and 14.3% over ten years, though these are simple extrapolations for illustrative purposes only.
+However, finance & insurance has limited presence, with only 3.1% of employment compared to the regional average of 7.3%.
+The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Over the 12 months to September 2025, labour force levels decreased by 4.0%, with employment decreasing by 3.3%, causing the unemployment rate to fall by 0.8 percentage points in Leura.
+This contrasts with Greater Sydney, where employment rose by 2.1% and unemployment rose by 0.2 percentage points during the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Leura's employment mix suggests local employment should increase by 7.0% over five years and 14.3% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.

 Frequently Asked Questions - Employment